 Labor costs are tricky to estimate due to the many elements in play.
 While your hourly rate is a major part of labor costs, a painting estimator allows you to factor in other considerations, such as interior/exterior jobs and projects that might require specialized skills.

-Interior jobs can take two to three extra hours to complete as the same amount of exterior square footage.
+Interior jobs can take 2–3 extra hours to complete as the same amount of exterior square footage.
 When using paint contractor software to calculate labor costs, it can automatically adjust for new construction projects by adding 30% more for priming and caulking.

 When calculating labor costs, you should take timing into account.
 Factors like weather or other on-site issues like plumbing could delay the job.
 You can also use the software to factor in costs like insurance, taxes, and commissions.